 Assessment in French most regularly takes place when revisiting content at distance.
 This happens each lesson.
 At the end of a unit, often four of five lessons long, children recap their learning for that block of learning and sit a mini summative assessment to inform future reteaching.
 Language learnt in one unit directly feeds into subsequent learning.

-For further information about our languages curriculum, please speak to Mr Asquith.
+For further information about our languages curriculum, please speak to Mr Robertson.